 Most people take a tradition from the Old Testament to support the rigid idea that tithing has to be performed in a set manner.
-It’s a particular percentage and it has to given to the church.
+It’s a particular percentage and it has to be given to the church.
 Yet, this ideal often fails to take into account the messiness of life.

 It was just a few months ago that a good friend of mine was trying to raise money to go to Africa.
 She was not going to be able to go without some extra money.
-Because my funds are limited already, I knew I couldn’t afford to help her AND also pay a percentage of my income to my church.
+Because my funds were limited already, I knew I couldn’t afford to help her AND also pay a percentage of my income to my church.
 I strongly believed that she was supposed to go to Africa and so I decided to give the money that I would normally tithe to her.

 Creative Ways to Tithe

-If you are also wondering other ways to pay your tithe, here are some that I have found are meaningful replacements:
+If you are also wondering about other ways to pay your tithe, here are some that I have found are meaningful replacements:

 Sponsoring a Child: There are many sponsorship programs that all have similar features.
 Regardless of the program, I can think of fewer ways that are easier to impact a life than paying as little as $22 per month.
-For this small amount, a poor child gets a more comfortable living environment and a better education that helps them out of a systemic poverty.
+For this small amount, a poor child gets a more comfortable living environment and a better education that helps them out of systemic poverty.

 Do you think it’s okay to find meaningful replacements for your tithe?
 What creative ways have you used to tithe?